 One note for pro waves.
 I left at 8:15 and hit a long line at the Savage Rig.
 There was no retry line or let the first tries to the front.
 This cost me 3+ minutes and was the difference between one of the athletes in my wave making an Age Group podium.
 It’s an easy fix and will hopefully be implemented in the future.

 Final Notes – Savage Race Georgia Race Report Fall 2020

 If you haven’t run a Savage Race you should.
-It’s one of the most transparent companies I’ve come across in OCR and they really put their customers experience first.
-Awesome obstacles with an amazing community should be their motto and I’ve already sign up for my next race!
+It’s one of the most transparent companies I’ve come across in OCR and they really put their customer’s experience first.
+Awesome obstacles with an amazing community should be their motto and I’ve already signed up for my next race!